RudraKirthi/RudraKirthi/README.md

-- 👋 Hi, I’m @Rudraksha
+- 👋 Hi, I’m @Rudraksha Makwana
-- 👀 I’m interested in Data science
+- 👀 I’m a Data Analyst and data science enthusiast
-- 🌱 I’m currently learning modelling
+- 🌱 I’m currently working as Product Analyst
 - 💞️ I’m looking to collaborate on analysis projects
 - 📫 How to reach me 9888230639